JusticeBench

 Tasks for AI to Advance Access to Justice

-Across all different problem types and geographies, what tasks can AI do to improve how people get legal help & how providers serve people?
+Across all different problem types, stakeholders, and geographies, what tasks might AI do to improve how people get legal help & how providers serve people?

 For the various stages of a person's justice journey, we have documented the main tasks that need to be done.
 These specific tasks can help people successfully resolve their legal problems, and they can help service providers operate more effectively.